 - The sprint firefighter with the rotation on the first week of the upcoming sprint reminds of the theme and time of the social chat they organize this week

-With the move to asynchronous planning meetings, we don't get to interact with each other in videocalls regularly anymore!
+With asynchronous planning agenda the cells and its members don't get to interact with each other in videocalls regularly.
 To keep an occasion to do that, and actually make those interactions nicer, we are setting up regular social chats.
 They are a less formal and utilitarian setting, and are there more to interact with each other in an informal setting, and are optional.

 - They are organized by rotation, and happen every sprint during the first week - every core team member organizes one in turn for their cell, and open to anyone from any cell.
 We use the firefighter rotation for this, the firefighter for the first week of a sprint posts a topic of their choice and a time (during that same first week of the sprint).